 After my internship and two years of general practice in India, I followed my husband to Japan, where he was working, and, unable to practice there, took a position as a Dental Assistant.
 The dentist who employed me knew of my interests and encouraged me to learn the language and pursue my academic goals there.
 It was daunting, but I took his advice and am glad I did.
 I entered the best dental school in Japan, The XXXX Medical and Dental University, which also has a considerable reputation for research.
 I was thrilled to be able to join the oral cancer research group for my Ph.D. lab.

 My Ph.D. research was a fascinating experience, but having seen the pathologies only through microscopes, I now want to acquire the skills and knowledge to work directly in providing an early diagnosis and treatment, particularly for disadvantaged and marginalized communities in India and elsewhere.
 I am also intensely interested in designing and propagating effective preventative education.
 I hope to combine this work with research and teaching to share my passion and encourage others to work in this vital area.

-I have a 5 years of research experience in radiation biology, which is one of the very important aspects of oral radiology.
-Apart from my research duties at TMDU, I am also a clinical observer in Oral Radiology and observe around 20 patients daily in the CBCT section alone.
-I believe that this provides a firm foundation to enable me to excel within the program.
+I have five years of research experience in radiation biology; being unable to practice there is one of the fundamental aspects of oral radiology.
+Apart from my research duties at TMDU, I am a clinical observer in Oral Radiology and observe around twenty patients daily in the CBCT section alone.
+This provides a firm foundation to enable me to excel within the program.

 Thank you for considering my application.